sean-uk/dev-journal/README.md

 ## Proposed Solution

 I would like a solution to be an unobtrusive as possible.
-This means avoiding the developer having to go out of their way to create a new journal file, or anything like that.
+This means avoiding the developer having to go out of their way to create a new journal file, switch to another app, or anything like that.

-I think the best solution is to use annotations, since metadata parsing via annotations is already mature in various languages, and keeps the documentation inline with the code, where it's more likely to be actually read and maintained.
+I think the best solution is to use annotations / PHPDoc comments, since metadata parsing of this kind is already mature in various languages, and keeps the documentation inline with the code, where it's more likely to be actually read and maintained.
 **Some CLI command** could be run to extract those annotations into indexed files, (in some **format to be decided later**).